chevereto/v4-docs/guides/docker/README.md

 ## Setup Cron

-This process creates a Cron file at `/etc/cron.d/chevereto` that will run background jobs for all Chevereto instances in the server.
+This process creates a Cron that will run background jobs for Chevereto.

 ```sh
 make cron